 A new way to sketch when it just hasn't come together

 Making art with pigments in oil, wax, inks.
 Brushes.
 Knives.
 Blow torch.
 Light.
-These are the tools I use to capture the paintings I perceive in nature, life's moments and people's faces.
+These are the tools I use to capture the paintings which I perceive in nature, life's moments and people's faces.

 I accept commissions for portraits of people and places.
 In between, I paint whatever takes my imagination.
-Right now, aided by an amazing technician in Motueka, New Zealand, I am painting on boards prepared to the same specifications as iconographers.
+Right now, aided by an amazing art technician in Motueka, New Zealand, I am painting on boards prepared to the same specifications as iconographers.
 It has a been a joy.
 I have even prayed in front of the canvases before I begin, as the iconographers do.